ONE LIBERTY PROPERTIES, INC.

 We have a history of succeeding through honest business competition.
 We do not seek competitive advantages through unethical or illegal business practices.
 You should not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair business practices.

 VII.
-PROTECTION OF COMPANY ASSETS; PERSONAL OR INAPPROPRIATE USE OF COMPANY RESOURCES
+PROTECTION OF COMPANY ASSETS; PERSONAL OR INAPPROPRIATE USE

 May I use Company resources for my personal benefit?